 Safety is a concern for most travelers, but don’t let the fear of pickpockets in Europe stop you from visiting your dream destination!
 Some smart preparation and vigilance can keep you safe.
-Here are six tools to help prevent pickpocketing from happening to you!
+Here are six tools to help prevent pickpockets in Europe from stealing your items.

 How to Stay Safe From Pickpockets in Europe

 Travel Fashion Help!
 A reader asks: I haven’t traveled to Europe in ages and my husband and I just booked a trip to London and Paris.
-I’m trying to be sensible about what I bring; I’m reading a ton about keeping valuables close, but also to buy bags that are slashproof.
+I’m trying to be sensible about what I bring; I’m reading a ton about keeping valuables close, but also to buy bags that are slashproof to keep it safe from pickpockets in Europe.
 Do you have any safety advice for traveling in London and Paris?

 If you’ve not visited London and Paris before, you may be overwhelmed by the crowded metro lines and busy streets.
 As with many major cities, the most common problem for tourists (or locals) is theft.
 In fact, pickpockets in Europe are at an all-time high, with cities in Spain topping the list.

 In addition to making sure you’re always aware of your surroundings, you can take certain precautions when traveling Europe or other parts of the world.

-We asked our readers for their top tips on how they keep their valuables safe.
+We asked our readers for their top tips on how they keep their valuables safe from pickpockets in Europe.
 This is what they said:

 Leave your valuables at home

 Keep your stuff safe from pickpockets in Europe by not bringing it with you when you’re sightseeing!
 Leave valuable jewelry at home.
 Some travelers even choose not to wear their engagement or wedding rings on certain trips in fear of forgetting them in the hotel room.
 Or, they don’t want to look like they are flaunting wealth by wearing a big ring.

 For the valuables you do bring with you–leaving them at your hotel is crucial when exploring a new city.
 Keep your passport locked away in the hotel safe, along with one ATM card so you still have your passport and money…in the worst-case scenario of getting pickpocketed.